jamesonfigcap1/eigenlayer-docs/docs/eigenda/operator-guides/eigenda-avs-installation-registration-and-upgrade.md

 docker logs -f <container_id>
 ```

-If you have successfully opted in to EigenDA and correctly running your EigenDA software, you should see the following logs for your EigenDA container:
+If you have successfully opted-in to EigenDA and correctly running your EigenDA software, you should see the following logs for your EigenDA container:

 ![EigenDA Logs](/img/operator-guides/eigenda-logs.png)